 Furthermore, your family and friends will be in AWE of your ability to throw some comfort food on the table fast!
 Some of my other favorite ways to make biscuits?
 You can improve your canned biscuits with this simple technique.
 Ever try sweet potato biscuits?
 You should!

 HOW DO YOU MAKE BISCUITS WITHOUT BAKING SODA?

-HERE IS THE KIND I USE: (You can click the photo to go to Amazon – this is an affiliate link – I mostly just want you to make sure you use the correct flour).
+HERE IS THE KIND I USE: (You can click the photo to go to Amazon to compare, I am an Amazon affiliate and this is an affiliate link.
+Should you purchase this way, I will receive a commission).

 HOW DO YOU MAKE FLAKY BISCUITS?

 - The secret to a flaky Southern Buttermilk Biscuits is the fat.
 I know, you didn’t want to hear that, but it is true.
 It is IMPORTANT that you keep the Crisco® in the fridge until time to use it.
 Rather than an equal amount of butter use Crisco® because butter is harder to cut in.